pragsmike/failter/README.md

 All commands are run from the project root.

 **Step 1: Run the Experiment**
-This will generate the filtered files in `my-experiment/results/`.
+This will create a `results/` directory inside `my-experiment/` and populate it with the filtered files.

 ```bash
 # Perform a dry run first to verify the setup